farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 Holly Dickson is Adatum’s Enterprise Administrator.
 Since a Microsoft 365 user account has not been set up for her, she initially signed into Microsoft 365 as the MOD Administrator account (the default Global admin) in the previous lab (you did this when you began your role as Holly and signed in using the tenant admin account).
 In this task, you will continue in your role as the MOD Administrator, during which you will create a Microsoft 365 user account for Holly.
 You will also assign the Microsoft 365 Global Administrator role to Holly's account.
 This role will give Holly permissions to perform all administrative functions within Microsoft 365.
 Following this task, you will perform all remaining labs using Holly's persona.

 **Important:** As a best practice in your real-world deployment, you should always write down the first Global admin account’s credentials (in this lab, it's the MOD Administrator account, whose username is admin@xxxxxZZZZZZ.onmicrosoft.com, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider) and store it away for security reasons. **This account should be a non-personalized identity** that owns the highest privileges possible in a tenant.
-It should **not** be MFA activated because it is not personalized.
-Because the username and password for this first Global admin account are typically shared among several users, this account is a perfect target for attacks; therefore, it's always recommended that organizations create personalized service admin accounts and keep as few personal Global admins as possible.
+Because this account is not personalized, it should **not** be MFA activated.
+And because the username and password for this first Global admin account are typically shared among several users, this account is a perfect target for attacks.
+As such, it's always recommended that organizations create personalized service admin accounts and keep as few personal Global admins as possible.
 For those personal Global admins that you do create in your real-world deployment, they should each be mapped to a single identity (such as Holly Dickson), and they should each have Multi-Factor Authentication (MFA) enforced.
 That being said, you will not turn on MFA for Holly's account because time is limited in this training course and we do not want to take up lab time by forcing you to log in using a second authentication method every time Holly logs in.

 **Note:** While your lab hosting provider has created a custom domain for Adatum (xxxUPNxxx.xxxCustomDomainxxx.xxx), they did not finish the setup process for the domain.
 In a later lab exercise, you will finish provisioning the new domain.
 That being said, your lab hosting provider should have left your Microsoft 365 tenant's **xxxxxZZZZZ.onmicrosoft.com** domain as the default domain for Adatum.
 In this task, you will begin by verifying whether this domain is listed as the default domain.
 If your lab hosting provider set the new custom domain as the default, you will change it to the xxxxxZZZZZZ.onmicrosoft.com domain.
 Why is this important?
 Because when you add a new user account (such as the one for Holly Dickson that you will add in this task) or email addresses for new groups (later in this exercise), you want the xxxxxZZZZZZ.onmicrosoft.com domain to show as the default domain for the user and groups.

 1. On the LON-CL1 VM, the **Microsoft 365 admin center** should still be open in your Microsoft Edge browser from the prior lab, and you should be signed into Microsoft 365 as the **MOD Administrator**.

 2. You will begin by verifying which domain is listed as the default domain for Adatum.
-In the **Microsoft 365 admin center**, in the left-hand navigation pane, under the **Settings** group select **Domains**.
+In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Domains** under the **Settings** group.

 3. On the **Domains** page, you should see the **xxxxxZZZZZZ.onmicrosoft.com (Default)** domain created by your lab hosting provider. <br/>